 Needless to say, the discussion ended there and that was the last meeting I attended.
 What's the point?
 If a person is so closed-minded he confuses biology with religion, there's little room for dialog.

 So how do you explain Kundalini?
 How do others react to your explanation?
-Do we learn anything from encounters with people whose minds are closed to consciousness and the way this metaphysical actuality is expressed in biological terms, namely by the physical world and the palpable entities that inhabit it?
+Did you learn anything from encounters with people whose minds are closed to any investigation of the hypothesis that biology is an expression of consciousness?